trivechain/trivechain-insight-ui/README.md

 ## Contribute

-Contributions and suggestions are welcomed at the [Insight UI Dash GitHub repository](https://github.com/trivechain/insight-ui-trvc).
+Contributions and suggestions are welcomed at the [Insight UI Trivechain GitHub repository](https://github.com/trivechain/insight-ui-trvc).

 ## License